Jump Straight to the Recommendations

 Braun Series 5 – The Toyota

-Braun Series 9 vs Braun Series 7 vs Series 5If you’re wanting to do something nice for yourself or you’re buying a gift, go with the Series 7.
+Braun Series 9 vs Braun Series 7 vs Series 5If you’re wanting to do something nice for yourself or you’re buying a gift, go with the Series 9.
 The top-notch performance will win you or your favorite guy over, and the luxury will last a long time.
 If you’re buying it for yourself, and you’re just looking for a functional shave, the Series 7 will do a great job, and you will save a little money.

 Braun Series 3 – The Car You Inherited from Grandma